alexthebake/redux-boilerplate/docs/axiosStore.md

-# PromiseStore
+# AxiosStore
-The PromiseStore allows you to define axios based actions, as well as promise, thunk, and basic actions.
+The AxiosStore allows you to define axios based actions, as well as promise, thunk, and basic actions.

 ## Examples